-A 24 V supply and a three-phase mains power supply are required to operate a BL 4300-C. A three-phase automatic circuit breaker must be installed in the mains power supply line (see Cable type and configuration [X9], [X9A], [X9B] on page 206).
+A 24 V supply and a single-phase mains power supply are required for operation.
+A single-pole automatic circuit breaker must be installed in the mains power supply line (see section 11.3.2 Connector power supply: BL 4108-C on page 210).
 In addition, you can protect the servo drive with an AC/DC-sensitive residual-current device (RCD) with 300 mA minimum.
-Direct DC coupling of the DC buses of several devices with equal DC bus voltage is possible by way of the terminals ZK+ and ZK- (see section 7.12 DC bus coupling on page 172).
+Direct DC coupling of the DC buses of several devices with equal DC bus voltage is possible by way of the terminals ZK+ and ZK- (see section 7.12 DC bus coupling on page 176).
 The servo drive has an internal brake chopper and an internal braking resistor.
-If this is used, a bridge must be wired to [X9A].
-For more braking power, an external braking resistor can be connected to the connector [X9A] instead of the bridge.
+For higher braking power, an external braking resistor can be connected to connector [X9] in parallel to the internal braking resistor.

-The servo drive must be connected to earth (ground) with its PE connectors (Please also refer to section 11.1.3 Proper wiring on page 199).
+The servo drive must be connected to earth (ground) with its PE connectors (section 11.1 Proper wiring on page 205).